mvhungrydev/aws-devsecops-pipeline-module/README.md

 - **Without local gitleaks:** A commit with a secret reaches GitHub before any gate fires.
 The secret is in git history and must be scrubbed — a painful, often incomplete process even if the PR is blocked.
 - **With local gitleaks:** The commit is rejected before it leaves your machine.
 The secret never touches GitHub.

 **Recommendation:** Treat local pre-commit setup as mandatory for any developer on a repo protected by this module.
-Run `scripts/setup-dev.sh` (macOS) or `scripts/setup-dev.ps1` (Windows) as part of onboarding.
+Use the `curl` commands above as part of onboarding.

 ---